Spectrum Internet® for Seniors

 To apply for Spectrum Internet Assist, simply fill out their online application form and provide all the necessary documents.

-Senior Savings Tip: Depending on your location and service area, the FCC’s Lifeline program may provide savings of up to $9 per month towards your internet bill.
-Individuals who participate in Medicaid, SSI, and other federal, state, and tribal assistance programs are eligible.
+Senior Savings Tip: Depending on your location and service area, the FCC’s Affordable Connectivity Program may provide savings of up to $30 per month toward your internet bill.
+Individuals enrolled in Medicaid, SSI, and other federal, state, and tribal assistance programs are eligible.

-Spectrum is confident in its service and provides customers a 30-day money-back guarantee if they are not satisfied with their service.
+Spectrum is confident in its service and provides customers with a 30-day money-back guarantee if they are not satisfied with their service.
 They also want to make their services as accessible as possible and provide new customers with introductory rates and free equipment such as a modem so you can save every month.
 Their plans come with no data caps or contracts.
-This is very different from some of the leading internet providers such as Xfinity by Comcast who require 1-2 year contracts and data caps of 1 TB, and AT&T who require a one-year contract and also caps their data at 1 TB.
+This is very different from some leading internet providers such as Xfinity by Comcast, which requires one- or two-year contracts and has data caps of 1.2 TB, and AT&T, which requires a one-year contract and caps its data at 1 TB.

 Customer Tip: Stuck in an old internet contract?
 Spectrum offers a Contract Buyout option for specific plans.
-If you sign up for a Triple Play or limited Double Play promotion, Spectrum will pay an early termination fee charged by your previous provider up to $500.
+If you sign up for a qualifying internet and TV bundle, Spectrum will pay an early termination fee charged by your previous provider up to $500.

-Spectrum may not be the cheapest plan out there, but for about $20-30 more, you’ll ultimately receive higher connection speeds, wider service area availability, and a host of customer-friendly features such as no contracts, no data limits, and free equipment to get you started.
-While the provider does not offer senior-specific plans, they provide three options for seniors with varying internet needs, starting at $49.99 per month.
+Spectrum may not be the cheapest plan out there, but for about $20 to $30 more, you’ll ultimately receive higher connection speeds, wider service area availability, and a host of customer-friendly features such as no contracts, no data limits, and free equipment to get you started.
+While the provider does not offer senior-specific plans, they provide three options for seniors with varying internet needs, starting at $49.99 per month with AutoPay.
 If you are a big TV and movie fan, you will see most of your savings when bundling Spectrum internet and TV together.
 They offer a robust catalog of channels and entertainment options.
 All in all, Spectrum provides high-speed internet access to seniors at a fair price with great perks.

-To sign up for Spectrum internet service, order by phone or go to their website and enter your location.
+To sign up for Spectrum Internet service, order by phone or go to their website and enter your location.
 Choose the plan you want and then proceed to check out.
-Spectrum has suspended in-store pick up, so a self-installation kit will be mailed to your address.
+Spectrum has suspended in-store pickup, a self-installation kit will be mailed to your address.

 Spectrum offers many ways to pay your bill.
-You can pay online at spectrum.net or using the My Spectrum App on your mobile phone.
+You can pay online at spectrum.net or using the My Spectrum app on your mobile phone.
 You can also pay by phone or through your bank’s online payment service by adding Spectrum as a payee.
-Lastly, you can pay at any one of Spectrums stores; they accept check, debit or credit cards, cash and money orders.
+Lastly, you can pay at any one of Spectrum’s stores; they accept checks, debit or credit cards, cash, and money orders.

-Security Suite is an antivirus scanning software that is included in select Spectrum internet service plans.
+Security Suite is an antivirus scanning software included in select Spectrum internet service plans.
 This provides users with a high level of protection from most common viruses during internet use.